-- The site complies with surface water runoff requirements. - There are no well head protection areas nor excellent ground recharge areas within the proposed site. - Wetlands will be preserved. - No lots are proposed within the existing wetlands. - A majority of the proposed lots are not located within flood zones. - Central water and sewer will be available to the site.
+- The site complies with surface water runoff requirements. - There are no well head protection areas nor excellent ground recharge areas within the proposed site. - Wetlands will be preserved. - No lots are proposed within the existing wetlands. - The proposed lots are not located within flood zones. - Central water and sewer will be available to the site.